Skip to main content

 Should Small Dogs Eat Grain Free Food?

 Most small dogs don′t require grain free food.
 Still, we understand some pet parents prefer it.
-That′s why we offer both whole grain and grain free small dog food recipes.
+That′s why we offer both whole grain and grain free small breed dog food recipes.

 Is Small Dog Food the Same Thing as Puppy Food?